TheFanatr/yeetclub-android/README.md

 ![alt tag](http://www.elgami.com/images/yeet-club-banner.png)

-# Yeet Club - Exclusive Network
+# Yeet Club - An Exclusive App for Everybody
 Yeet Club is an open-source Android application for small, private groups of exclusive friends.
 It works a lot like Twitter.

 # Table of Contents